 There are two hills in the southeast quadrant of the Planning Area near the SR 4 and SR 160 junction.
 The slopes in these areas are fairly steep.
+These slopes should not present a major constraint to development.

 Existing Utility Pipelines